 Overview

-The Farm Employer Overtime Credit is a refundable tax credit available for farm employers who pay overtime wages after January 1, 2024, based on the phase-in of an overtime threshold in New York State.
+The Farm Employer Overtime Credit is a refundable tax credit available for farm employers, including those using a Professional Employer Organization (PEO), who pay overtime wages, based on the phase-in of an overtime threshold in New York State.

 Farm Eligibility